jhpoelen/idigbio-index/README.md

 Have peek at the [bash script](bin/ls-datasets.sh) that produced this data.

 ## Like citing data?
-This data was generated from an extensive dataset that contains tracked biodiversity datasets in period 2018-2025.
+This data was generated from an extensive dataset that contains tracked biodiversity datasets from period 2018/2025.

 > Preston.
 2025.
 A digital corpus of biodiversity datasets registered with GBIF, iDigBio, and BioCASe. [hash://sha256/9dcf2e5497722e4f8184dffbf1e39daabb72a47ccbefb9c1177b17261ac337a5](https://linker.bio/hash://sha256/9dcf2e5497722e4f8184dffbf1e39daabb72a47ccbefb9c1177b17261ac337a5).